APLMOOC/APLMOOC/docs/course/ch3/write.md

 !!! write-problem "Write problem 11"

     Create a dfn that returns the singular form of a noun given as a vector right argument ``⍵``, returning 'an' with the noun when the noun begins with a vowel, and 'a' with the noun otherwise.
-In this case, 'Y' is considered a vowel.
+In this case, 'Y' is not considered a vowel.
 The nouns will be given in UPPERCASE.

     ```apl
           SINGULAR "DREAM"